openafsfoundation/openafsfoundation.org/index.md

 source](http://opensource.org/) implementation of the AFS distributed network filesystem.
-The Foundation is currently going through the process of becoming recognized by the United States IRS as a 501(c)(3) non-profit corporation, but currently exists legally as a for-profit-corporation-with-the-intent-of-becoming-a-non-profit-entity on the federal level, yet it has already been accepted and registered on the state level as a non-profit corporation in the State of Pennsylvania.
+The Foundation is currently going through the process of becoming recognized by the United States IRS as a 501(c)(3) non-profit
+corporation: currently exists legally as a for-profit-corporation-with-the-intent-of-becoming-a-non-profit-entity on the federal level, yet it has already been accepted and registered on the state level as a non-profit corporation in the State of Pennsylvania.

 <div class="index-container">
   <div class="index-box">